How to interact with the data in VR

 “reset crop”

-to return to the full cube view
+Return to the full cube view.

 Visualisation of cube masks